• Recipe Index

 • Reddit

-This grilled peach mojito is a deliciously fruity twist on the classic cocktail.
-Easy to make, it's full of fresh summery flavors (that also works as a mocktail too).
+This peach mojito is a deliciously fruity twist on the classic cocktail.
+Easy to make, it's full of fresh summery flavors.
+Recipe includes a few adaptations including as a mocktail or frozen.

 Jump to Recipe